LEAF International | Ivory Coast

 Why Ivory Coast?
 Adama and Dramane Dembele are 33rd generation musicians from Ivory Coast, West Africa.
 Adama Demebele resides in Asheville, NC and his brother, Dramane resides in Ivory Coast.
 On January 12, 2015, the Ivory Coast government demolished their family home and many others in Abobo (a city of 1.5 million people), citing erosion and unsafe conditions, a fact that is common in this part of the country where very little infrastructure exists.
 Thousands of people were pushed out of their homes with one week’s notice-some forced at gunpoint-and were given no temporary housing or compensation.
 Many families and children are now homeless, and there is little expectation that the Ivory Coast government will provide housing or reimbursement for those impacted.
 To support the continuation of the inspirational work of the Dembele family, LEAF Community Arts is partnering with Dramane Dembele to provide West African Drum & Dance traditions to the community.

 Demolished in 2015 by the government, the Djembeso Drum & Dance Education Center was a place for people of all ages to study drumming, dance, and learn about West African culture.
 Local Asheville musicians have traveled to study there, including members of Zansa and Toubab Krewe, as well as countless others from around the world.
 The Dembele household, known as Djembeso, or House of Djembe, has been a link between Asheville and West Africa for over a decade, though the family has been sharing their music for centuries.
 The Dembele family has been passing on their musical heritage and culture for nearly 700 years.
+Because of the great amount of respect LEAF has for African traditions and its culture keepers, LEAF partners with Adama Dembele to support the continuation of West African Drum and Dance classes in Ivory Coast.

 This LEAF International program includes: